amarian12/docs.guldencoin.com/content/coin/introduction.md

 groups_weight: 5
 ---

-The guldencoin core is based Litecoin with KGW added.
+The guldencoin core is based on Litecoin with KGW added.